dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: While using prebuilt components never even thought about how these things are being done.
 Having so much fun.

 **Link To Work**: [Recipe Box](https://github.com/dhanushuUzumaki/recipe-box)

+### Day 26: Jan-28-18 Sunday
+**Today's Progress**: Fixed the sunday not entered issue on logger.
+Was looking into several modal components as to how they were designed.

+**Thoughts**: The keyUp functionality is not working as I expected.
+Should find out what I am doing wrong.